prometheus-operator/prometheus-operator/README.md

 Once installed the Prometheus Operator provides the following features:

-* **Create/Destroy** Easily launch a Prometheus instance for your Kubernetes namespace, a specific application or team easily using the Operator.
+* **Create/Destroy**: Easily launch a Prometheus instance for your Kubernetes namespace, a specific application or team easily using the Operator.

 * **Simple Configuration**: Configure the fundamentals of Prometheus like versions, persistence, retention policies, and replicas from a native Kubernetes resource.

-* **Target Services via Labels**: Automatically generate monitoring target configurations based on familiar Kubernetes label queries; no need to learn of learning a Prometheus specific configuration language.
+* **Target Services via Labels**: Automatically generate monitoring target configurations based on familiar Kubernetes label queries; no need to learn a Prometheus specific configuration language.

 ## Third party resources